servexyz/prisma-starter/README.md

 - `start:docker:entrypoint`

-  > This is what's called the Dockerfile's CMD entry point.
+  > This is what's called by the docker-compose.all.yml

 - `start:vanilla`